 - Ski Elvis Day 2005 is available at skielvis.com!
 There are even more photos there too.
 I'm wearing white, because it's the best camouflaged color for the ski patrol to find me in after an avalanche.

 Err, no. Um, sorry.
-My wife has some much spiffier pages at slorien.com, though.
-In fact, she's doing web design now.
+My wife has some much spiffier pages for her web design business though.

 If you phone us (we're in the book!) then we can tell you our email verbally.
 If you are net-savvy, you can probably find the number fairly easily without dialling.